skip to Main Content

 Kyambura Wildlife Reserve

-The Kyambura Wildlife Reserve makes a beautiful boundary separating the game reserve and queen Elizabeth national park in fact most visitors that come to the park miss out on the game reserve because it is a hidden treasure, it is drained by a river that flows off the Kichwamba escarpment and into the Kazinga channel at Katunguru, its best for experiential tourism.
+The Kyambura Wildlife Reserve creates a lovely border between the game reserve and Queen Elizabeth National Park.
+In fact, the majority of park visitors overlook the game reserve because it is a hidden gem that is best for experiential tourism.
+It is drained by a river that flows off the Kichwamba escarpment and into the Kazinga channel at Katunguru.

 Back To Top